Huy-Ngo/acanban/docs/source/meth/arch.rst

       component NGINX as nginx <<load balancer>>
    }

+   rectangle "Load Balancing Cluster" as balance_cluster {
       node "Web Server" as server_1 {
          component Acanban as acanban_1
          component Hypercorn as hypercorn_1
       }

       node "Web Server" as server_2 {
          component Acanban as acanban_2
          component Hypercorn as hypercorn_2
       }

       node "Web Server" as server_3 {
          component Acanban as acanban_3
          component Hypercorn as hypercorn_3
       }
+   }

+   rectangle "Database Cluster" as db_cluster {

+      node "Database Server" as db_1 {
+         database "RethinkDB" as r_1
+         component "IPFS" as ipfs_1
+      }

+      node "Database Server" as db_2 {
+         database "RethinkDB" as r_2
+         component "IPFS" as ifps_2
+      }

-   node "Database Server" as db_server {
+      node "Database Server" as db_3 {
-      database "RethinkDB" as db
+         database "RethinkDB" as r_3
-      component IPFS
+         component "IPFS" as ipfs_3
+      }
    }

    Browser --- nginx: HTTPS